 529 Plan Review

 Currently, 32 states offer some type of state income tax incentives.
 Many of these require a family to use their in-state 529 college saving program.
-There are 6 states that do not require the contribution to be to in-state 529 plans.
+Six states do not require the contribution to be to in-state 529 plans.
 These states are Arizona, Kansas, Maine, Missouri, Montana, and Pennsylvania.

 Often overlooked are these tax incentives for the current college student.
 In most cases, contribution to a 529 plan while the student is still in college can offer some additional tax benefits depending on the state and plan.
 Most people think 529 plans are only a pre-college opportunity.
 Using the state income incentives can add up to thousands of dollars over multiple years, depending on the state.
 A 529 plan could enhance a family’s tax deductions and college saving opportunities, each year.

-If you have relatives that want to help pay for college, having the knowledge between the different state plans can work to your advantage.
+If you have relatives that want to help pay for college, knowing the different state plans can work to your advantage.
 This could allow the donor to compare state plans and maybe open the plan in their state of residency or gift the parent the money if their state offers a better option.
 The donor should consider other factors such as the financial aid impact and asset control.

 It is important to realize that these tax deductions follow a calendar tax year and do not have an extended date link to an IRA contribution.
 To get the state income deduction, it must be done before December 31.